 If you are still hitting PRs on the exercise, it’s not causing any undue pains, you’re getting a good mind-muscle connection, and there’s no other need to change it, then don’t change it!
 If this means you keep an exercise around for up to a year or more, so be it!
-But, if an exercise isn’t yielding any more PRs for a whole meso (especially on a muscle gain or maintenance phase), hurting you beyond expected soreness, feels super stale, or is inappropriate for an upcoming rep range target, then you should replace it.
+But if an exercise isn’t yielding any more PRs for a whole meso (especially on a muscle gain or maintenance phase), if it’s hurting you in the “bad” way, if it feels super stale, and/or if you have to dump it because it’s not appropriate to an upcoming rep range target, then you should replace it.
 Many times, the questions will fall on both sides, and then it’s up to you to make a wise choice considering all the 4 variables above.

 In too many cases in which someone complained that they couldn’t get a good triceps workout, their range of motion was the issue.
-Triceps looooove the stretch and because locking out the elbow is one of their primary functions in the human body, all of the reps you do should be locked out as well.
+Triceps looooove the stretch, so while locking out might help develop every part of the triceps more completely, it’s not as important as the deep stretch is.

-As you’ll see in the exercises videos above, maximum stretch at the bottom and a complete contraction are a BIG step in the right direction for triceps.
+As you’ll see in the exercises videos above, maximum stretch at the bottom is a BIG step in the right direction for triceps.

 In general, like all muscles, the triceps benefit from weights in the 30%-85% 1RM range, which in many people roughly translates to a weight that results in between 5 and 30 reps on a first set taken to failure.
 We can split this range into heavy (5-10,) moderate (10-20), and light (20-30) categories, as there are tradeoffs to make between all of them.